vipulnaik/working-drafts/ark/session-log.md

 Nothing needed relocating.
 Thesis item 2's forward pointer, which had been aimed at §3.6, now carries the one genuinely useful clause inline — that the systems supply ~n/log³n wherever soluble, so the loss really is caps — and points at §§3.1–3.3 where that is established.

 Section 3 now ends on effectivity (§3.5), which is the natural close: the families, their local obstructions, the window, and finally what the conjectures can and cannot deliver about them.

+---

+## `ladder_verify.py` run to 10⁷

+Result (193 s, user's machine): **odd family 1,666,666 eligible, 61 failures, largest 28,993; even family 3,333,332 eligible, 1,196 failures, largest 96,568.**

+The range is not the interesting part.
+Extending from 2×10⁵ to 10⁷ — a factor of fifty, and 4.8 million additional eligible values — produced **not a single new failure in either family**.
+The counts 61 and 1,196 are identical to the 2×10⁵ run, and every failure in both families lies below 10⁵.

+So the exceptional set is not merely sparse but, on this evidence, **finite**.
+That is the shape the singular series predicts — once n is large enough that 𝔖(n)·n/log³n comfortably exceeds 1, failures should stop entirely rather than thin out — and it is considerably stronger than anything the asymptotic itself asserts, since Bateman–Horn is ineffective and says nothing about where "large enough" begins.

+Practical consequence: the ladder is now unconditional over a range about **4,500× wider than where B(n) is known** (10⁷ against 2,212).
+Ranges updated in `arithmetic-of-density.md` §3.5 and its status table, the thesis item, `pending-checks.md`, and Prop.
+5.2′ of the notes.
+Further extension is cheap — the scan is linear — but has stopped yielding information, so `pending-checks.md` now says to rerun only if the families change.

+---

+## A single global lower bound on δ

+**Conjecture: δ(n) ≥ 0.02 for every composite non-prime-power n**, i.e. μ(n) ≥ C(n,2)/50, with δ(n) ≥ 0.05051 − o(1) asymptotically.
+Now §5 of `arithmetic-of-density.md`, with a one-line version in the notes beside the residue table.

+**How the number was obtained.** For each n, the best density achievable by the three families of §2, scanning c over x ∈ [0.10, 0.55] — wide enough to contain every balance point.
+Over all composite non-prime-power n ≤ 10⁵ the smallest value is **0.02504 at n = 3239**, and the eight smallest are all in class 11 mod 12, the doubly-obstructed class with cap 0.05051.
+This is a lower bound on δ rather than δ itself; the true μ-based minimum over the range where B(n) is known is higher, 0.041107 at n = 2183.

+**The floor rises with n** — 0.02504, 0.02516, 0.03911, 0.04083 over successive ranges to 10⁵ — so the small-n dips are finite and the asymptotic floor is the class-11 cap.
+1/50 was chosen over 1/40 because 1/40 = 0.025 is tight to four decimals at n = 3239.

+**Two scan errors found and fixed along the way, both the same mistake.** The first pass scanned c near n/3 with a fixed count of prime powers either side; for n ≡ 11 (mod 12) the balance point is x = 0.2247, far outside that window once prime gaps grow, so the computed floor appeared to *drift downward* (0.025 → 0.034 → 0.024 → 0.019) and looked like it would kill any global bound.
+Full search on the three worst cases gave 0.05010, 0.04898, 0.04787 — all within 5% of the class cap.
+The second pass used x ∈ [0.20, 0.55], which still clipped n = 9179 (optimum at x = 0.1973).
+Only x ∈ [0.10, 0.55] covers every class. **A windowed scan is only as good as the window, and the window has to be derived from the caps rather than guessed.**

+**Also noted:** `ladder_verify.py` checks only the *unobstructed* classes (n ≡ 1, 9 mod 12 odd; n ≢ 2 mod 3 even), since it tests for full efficiency.
+The obstructed classes need their own targets — r − 1 = 4q^a for e = 1/2, 6q^a for e = 1/3, 12q^a for e = 1/6 — and are not currently verified.
+That gap is why the §5 floor is computed directly rather than inferred from the ladder.

+---

+## `ladder_verify.py` rewritten

+The old version was checking substantially less than its name suggested, in two ways.

+**It skipped half of all n.** Its eligibility filter — `n % 4 != 1 or n % 3 == 2: continue` for the odd family, `n % 3 == 2: continue` for the even — kept only the classes where *full* efficiency is locally available.
+Classes 2, 3, 5, 7, 8 and 11 mod 12 were never examined at all, and those are precisely the obstructed ones.
+The obstructed classes need their own efficiency targets (r − 1 = 4q^a, 6q^a, 12q^a for e = 1/2, 1/3, 1/6) and were never given them.

+**Its window was wrong for the classes it did skip.** It scanned x ∈ [0.30, 0.36], centred on the e = 1 balance point 1/3.
+The e = 1/6 balance point is x = 0.2247 and the e = 1/2 point is 0.2929, both outside.
+So even had the filter admitted those classes, a scan there would have reported spurious failures — which is exactly the error that made the global floor look like it was drifting downward in the §5 work.

+**The rewrite computes achieved density rather than binary representability**, over all twelve classes, scanning x ∈ [0.10, 0.55] which contains every balance point.
+This subsumes the old check (representability is "achieved density > 0"), covers the classes that were being skipped, and produces the §5 global floor directly instead of by a separate ad-hoc script.
+Output to 2·10⁵: floor **0.02504 at n = 3239**, **zero** values below 0.02, per-class minima of δ/cap between 0.33 and 0.72 — comparable across classes, so no class is anomalously weak.

+**Cost claim corrected.** I had recorded "193 s for 10⁷, linear" and inferred that 10⁷ was cheap.
+That timing was the old binary check with its narrow fixed window.
+The real scan is O(N²/log N) — measured 23 s to 10⁵ and 87 s to 2·10⁵, a factor of 3.8 for a doubling — so **10⁶ is about half an hour and 10⁷ is multi-day**.
+Corrected in §5, in the open-questions list, and in `pending-checks.md`.